-The main dashboard screen is your primary control centre.
+The main dashboard screen is your primary control centre for your Ruby hosting PaaS.
 You get a good birdseye view of your environments, their state (running, stopped), and their composition (which nodes are inside).
 Let's walk through the main features of this screen:

 You can always see at a glance how much funds you have remaining in your Enscale account right in the main header.
 You can use the Manage payments button to top up, set auto-refill or change the payment methods you have on file.